Should You Eat Walnuts? Here Are 12 Walnut Benefits to Know

 Reducing the unhealthy saturated fat in animal products is one reason to move toward eating a more plant-based diet.

 “Walnuts have protein and can help size down the amount and frequency we eat red meat,” Mills says.
-“Research has shown that eating a serving of processed or unprocessed red meat a day increased the risk of heart disease by 12 percent.
-Other processed meat showed a slightly higher risk.”
+“Research has shown that eating a serving of processed or unprocessed red meat a day increased the risk of heart disease by 12 percent.”

 Lower diabetes risk and better blood sugar control